ivadomed/ivadomed/prepare_data/README.md

 - If the data are of **very** bad quality, also take a screenshot (this time, wait for the segmentation to disappear)
 - Copy all screenshots under qc_feedback/

+##### Registration of MT scans

+- Search for "register_multimodal"
+- Take a screenshot of the browser when you spot a problem (wait for the segmentation to appear before taking the screenshot)
+- If the data are of **very** bad quality, also take a screenshot (this time, wait for the segmentation to disappear)
+- Copy all screenshots under qc_feedback/

-#### Manually correct the segmentations
+##### Manually correct the segmentations

-Check the following files under e.g. `result/balgrist_spineGeneric/sub-01/anat/tmp`:
+Check the following files under e.g. `result/sub-balgrist01/anat/tmp`:

 | Image  | Segmentation  |
 |:---|:---|